Dummylot/SMM-WE-Account-Brute-Force-attacker/README.md

 # SMM-WE-Account-Brute-Force-attacker

-This is a brute force attacker for the game Super Mario Maker: World Engine
+Proof of concept of a brute force attacker for the game Super Mario Maker: World Engine

 ## How does it works

-It uses the same API as the Account checker that i made (you can check) but it uses python's random library to generate password.
+It uses the same API as the Account checker that i made (you can check https://github.com/Dummylot/SMM-WE-Account-Checker) but it uses python's random library to generate password.

 You can contribute to this repo or forking it if you want.